-The carbon grains in your telephone are in the small receptacle just in front of the aluminum alloy diaphragm of the telephone transmitter, cross section of which is shown above.
+The carbon grains in your telephone are in the small receptacle just in front of the aluminum alloy diaphragm of the telephone transmitter, phantom view of which is shown above.

 Diaphragms in telephone transmitters and receivers are thin discs of metal.
 In transmitters their vibrations, caused by sound waves, change varying voice inflections into electrical energy; while in receivers they change this same electrical energy into sound waves-voice inflections that we hear and understand.
-Transmitter diaphragms are made of aluminum, copper, manganese (a hard, brittle, greyish white, metallic element), and magnesium.
-Their ability (transmitter diaphragms) to control the current in your transmitter with such accuracy is largely due to the stiffness and light weight of the alloy which makes the diaphragms sensitive to slight changes in sound waves.
+Transmitter diaphragms are made from an aluminum, chromium and magnesium alloy.
+Their ability (transmitter dia-phragms) to control the current in your transmitter with such accuracy is largely due to the stiffness and light weight of the alloy which makes the diaphragms sensitive to slight changes in sound mares